nikhilro/neighbors/README.md

 * Easy to add more customizability by specifying additional option in CLI that override constants etc.

 * Formatter/Transformer could be another step.
+Right now, JSONWriter just takes "keys" that we want to dump

+* Testing rig is set up but not much testing :( ...